-Report on Supplementary Information
+Supplementary Information

-Our audits were conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
-The consolidating information in the consolidating statement of financial position and the consolidating statement of activities is presented for purposes of additional analysis rather than to present the financial position and results of operations of the individual organizations and is not a required part of the consolidated financial statements.
+Our 2021 audit was conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
+The 2021 supplementary information of the consolidating statement of financial position and consolidating statement of activities is presented for purposes of additional analysis of the consolidated financial statements rather than to present the financial position and change in net assets of the individual entities and is not a required part of the consolidated financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
-The consolidating information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+The 2021 consolidating information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the consolidating information is fairly stated in all material respects in relation to the consolidated financial statements as a whole.